CarlosAMolina/cmoli.es/src/wiki/nginx/configuration.md

 ....
 ```

-Para evitarlo, añadimos a la configuración
+Para evitarlo, añadimos a la configuración:

 ```bash
 http {